Isaadqurashi/Tic-Tac-Toe-With-GUI/README.md

 **License**
 ---------

 This software is provided under the MIT License.
-See the `LICENSE` file for details.
+See the https://github.com/Isaadqurashi/Tic-Tac-Toe-With-GUI?tab=MIT-1-ov-file# file for details.

 **Contributing**
 ------------